spacetelescope/jwst/CONTRIBUTING.md

         >> ruff check .

     from within the `jwst` repository.
 Ruff will automatically pick up the appropriate configuration from our `.ruff.toml` file, and perform only the checks that are turned on for our repository.
+To run ruff's auto-formatter, which automatically fixes simple things like single vs double quotes, whitespace, etc., use the command

+	    >> ruff format filename.py

+	---
+	**Note:** The ruff formatter does *not* respect the file ignore list provided in `.ruff.toml`, which means that if you run `ruff format .` from the top-level `jwst/` folder, it will re-format the entire code base.
+	Please do not do this; it makes pull requests more challenging to review.
+It's recommended to apply `ruff format` in its own separate commit so it can be reverted easily if needed.

+	---

 * **Numpy docstring style**